 Negative Values: It's possible for a character's power to be modified so that it is less than zero.
-During faceoffs involving these Friends, or when resolving these Friend's Problems, their power is considered to be zero.
+However, negative power values are treated as zero unless used in a calculation.
+During faceoffs involving these Friends, when resolving their Problems, or using them to provide play requirements, their power is considered to be zero.
 For example, if you have two Friends in a faceoff, one with 3 power and another with -2, your total power in the faceoff would be 3.